abinit/abipy/_sources/graphical_interface.rst.txt

 .. code-block:: bash

     pip install panel

-or with conda:
+or with conda (**recommended**) using:

 .. code-block:: bash

     conda install panel -c conda-forge

-If you want to work with JupyterLab, you will also need to install the optional PyViz JupyterLab extension:
+If you plan to use panel within JupyterLab, you will also need to install the PyViz JupyterLab extension and activate it with:

 .. code-block:: bash